justquick/django-activity-stream/docs/source/configuration.rst

 MANAGER
 ********

-The activity-stream manager is the `Django manager <https://docs.djangoproject.com/en/dev/topics/db/managers/>`__ interface used for querying activity data from the database.
+The action manager is the `Django manager <https://docs.djangoproject.com/en/dev/topics/db/managers/>`_ interface used for querying activity data from the database.
-As per the Django convention, the manager is accessible via each Model and is set up by the ``register`` method described above.

 The Python import path of the manager to use for ``Action.objects``.
 Add your own manager here to create custom streams.
-There can only be one activity-stream manager class per Django project.
+There can only be one manager class per Django project.

 For more info, see :ref:`custom-streams`

-Defaults to ``actstream.managers.ActionManager``
+Defaults to :class:`actstream.managers.ActionManager`

 FETCH_RELATIONS
 ***************